singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 If the earlier sum is 1, this would mean that the gender ratio is even.
 Families contribute exactly one girl and on average one boy.
 The birth policy  is therefore ineffective.
 Does this make sense?

 At first glance. this seems wrong.
-The policy is clPsigned to favor girls as it ensures that all families have a girl.
+The policy is designed to favor girls as it ensures that all families have a girl.

 On the other hand, the families that  keep having children contribute  (potentially) multiple boys to the population.
 This could offset the impact of the "one girl" policy.